 French learning is mandatory and a B2 level in English and French is required in order to obtain the Engineering degree.

 An internship period is carried out at the end of each year (minimum of 4, 12 and 20 weeks respectively), with at least 12 weeks within a company.
 Specific courses, engineering projects, the Academic-Industrial Forum, an innovative inter-school competition and the Junior Enterprise PSI, all contribute to promoting professionalization.

 View the course plan in the table below with details of the subjects (available in English EN and French FR on the respective pdf files) that you will study each semester for each of the 3 Engineering degrees.

 |General Engineering degree||General-1||General-2||General-3|

 |Computer Science and Networks Engineering degree (CSN)||CSN-1||CSN-2||CSN-3|

 Two Engineering degrees in work/study program

-Through apprenticeship or in-service training, in partnership with the French Institut des Techniques d’ingénieurs de l’industrie d’Alsace (Institute of Engineering Techniques for the Alsatian industry), both degrees are accessible after an advanced technology diploma or a technology degree.
+Through apprenticeship or in-service training, in partnership with the French Institut des Techniques d’ingénieurs de l’industrie d’Alsace (Institute of Engineering Techniques for the Alsatian industry), both degrees are accessible for holders of an advanced technology diploma or a technology degree.